 While the RGB options extend to your usual colourwave, breathing, heartbeat and snake schemes to name just a few, Roccat’s new Aimo intelligent lighting system is arguably the most interesting.
 Not only does it sync your colour scheme across other Aimo devices you might own, but it also adapts to the way you use them, fading in and out when you’re idle and changing colour more rapidly when you’re typing or clicking and moving your mouse.
 It’s not particularly distracting either, thanks to the Horde Aimo’s already subdued lighting design.

 All in all, I really quite liked the Roccat Horde Aimo.
 It may be expensive and not the most attractive keyboard in the entire world, but it’s arguably the closest you’re going to get to a mechanical keyboard without all the CLACKETY CLACKS and over-the-top RGB lighting systems.
 The dial is a real asset as well that gives it oodles of flexibility and customisation options, and its subtle RGB design is both tasteful and pleasing to the eye.
-If you’re a lifelong membrane fan and want something a bit more upmarket and precise without having to put up with a lot of noise, the Roccat Horde Aimo is an excellent choice.
+If you’re a lifelong membrane fan and want something a bit more upmarket and precise without having to put up with a lot of noise, the Roccat Horde Aimo is one of the best gaming keyboards around.